TeamSleipnir2017/RUthless_ECU/README.md

 ## Introduction
 ```
 To begin with, this is an ongoing project which is being updated regularly.
 Please notice that the hardware supports features that might not yet been implemented.
+This controller is designed and built for a Formula Student car running an Yamaha R6 engine.

 RUthless_ECU is a general engine control unit, the hardware provides the following functions:
    - 9 High impedance injector outputs
    - 9 Transistor controlled ignition outputs